SMA-CyberTech/Active-Directory-Security-Analytics/README.md

 *Ref 4: SPL Alert Prompt*

-This Slunk prompt tells the dashboard to display Events from the ad_logs index containing Event Code 4625 from the Windows 10 endpoint, where said events appear more than 3 times.
+This Splunk prompt tells the dashboard to display Events from the ad_logs index containing Event Code 4625 from the Windows 10 endpoint, where said events appear more than 3 times.

 <img width="601" height="254" alt="Screenshot 2026-06-27 165239" src="https://github.com/user-attachments/assets/9faaa790-397d-4f82-a7f3-b68e7939cfda" />